vitessio/website/content/en/docs/15.0/reference/vreplication/flags.md

 This will be a bit-mask for each such feature.
 The ones currently defined:

 bitmask: *0x1* => If set then we optimize the catchup phase by not sending inserts for rows that are outside the range of primary keys already copied.
 More details at https://github.com/vitessio/vitess/pull/7708

+bitmask: *0x2* => If set then we enable parallel bulk inserts during the copy phase of VReplication.
+More details at https://github.com/vitessio/vitess/pull/10828

+#### vreplication_parallel_bulk_inserts

+**Type** string\
+**Default** auto\
+**Applicable on** target

+This parameter specifies the degree of parallelism when parallel bulk inserts is enabled via `--vreplication_experimental_flags`.
+When parallel bulk inserts are not enabled via `--vreplication_experimental_flags`, this value is unused.
+The default value of `auto` will set the parallelism to the value of `GOMAXPROCS`, unless that value is greater than `4`, in which case the parallelism is set to `4`.
+In addition to `auto`, this flag accepts integer values greater than or equal to `1`.